pingcap/docs/dashboard/dashboard-metrics-relation.md

 * `pd_start_tso_wait`: The total duration of waiting for the transaction's `start_tso`, which is 300.66 seconds.
 * `tidb_txn_cmd`: The total duration of TiDB executing the relevant commands, which is 9935.62 seconds.

-In addition, `tidb_execute` also has a dotted arrow pointing to `tidb_cop` box area, which indicates as follows:
+In addition, `tidb_execute` also has a dotted arrow pointing to the `tidb_cop` box area, which indicates as follows:

 `tidb_execute` includes the duration of the `tidb_cop` metric, but cop requests might be executed concurrently.
 For example, the `execute` duration of performing `join` queries on two tables is 60 seconds, duration which table scan requests are concurrently executed on the joined two tables.
 If the execution durations of cop requests are respectively 40 seconds and 30 seconds, the total duration of cop requests are 70 seconds.
 However, the `execute` duration is only 60 seconds.
 Therefore, if the duration of a parent node does not completely include the duration of a child node, the dotted arrow is used to point to the child node.